nikkageneralao/Muggle-Cafe/README.md

 <h2>✨ Navigations</h2>

 __Homepage__
-This project is a whole website in a single HTML file so the content of the homepage comprises all the content of the navigations.
+<br>This project is a whole website in a single HTML file so the content of the homepage comprises all the content of the navigations.

 __Menu__
-This section consist of the menus offered in the cafe.
+<br>This section consist of the menus offered in the cafe.
 From the coffees, teas, and desserts.

 __Gallery__
-Bask in the interior of the Muggle Cafe.
+<br>Bask in the interior of the Muggle Cafe.
 This is a Harry Potter fan dreams come to life.

 __Playlist__
-What is a cafe without its cozy playlist?
+<br>What is a cafe without its cozy playlist?
 Hear the different background music that are included in the Harry Potter movies itself.

 __Location__
-This is just a project for our Game Development subject but the cafe inspiration for this website is real!
+<br>This is just a project for our Game Development subject but the cafe inspiration for this website is real!
 In the map located in the Location tab, pinned is where you can find the real Muggle Cafe.

 __Contact Us__
-This sections also serves as the footer section.
+<br>This sections also serves as the footer section.
 Linked are the different social accounts and about the developer.

 <h2>🖥️ This project is deployed via Netlify</h2>